idaholab/moose/framework/doc/content/source/vectorpostprocessors/LineMaterialRealSampler.md

 - columns are ordered by alphabetical order of the properties sampled.
 The distance along the sampled line and the x, y and z coordinates of the sampled points are added to the output as additional columns.

+!alert note title=Vector names / CSV output column names The `LineMaterialSampler` declares a vector for each spatial coordinate, (`x`, `y`, `z`) of the sampled points, the distance along the sampled line, in a vector called `id`, and a vector named after each material property sampled, containing the material property values at each point.

 ## Example Input File Syntax